 Give the cooled marmalade a taste.
 If it seems too sweet, add a squeeze of lemon juice.
 Then add as much orange blossom water as you like- a full teaspoon is not too much, and you might use more.

 Ladle the marmalade carefully into the jars.
 After making sure that the rims of the jars are completely clean, put on the lids.
-It’s less work to just let the jars cool and then keep them in the refrigerator, but if you would like to keep it longer, follow the simple instructions for canning included here.
+It’s less work to just let the jars cool and then keep them in the refrigerator.

 The marmalade is beautifully rosy.
 The floral perfume of the orange blossom water is intriguing, the citrus flavors bright, and the elusive hint of bitterness adds a note of sophistication.
 It’s a gift-worthy preserve, if you can bear to part with any of it.